 - Safety Patrol: Guidance Counselor, Lavina Engle, leads a group of fifth grade students in the Bluff Safety Patrol.
 These students are taught the importance of acting responsibly as they offer assistance to the Bluff staff at dismissal, and they garner a sense of achievement each day knowing they've helped ensure the safety of their fellow students.

 - Wellness Committee: This committee is comprised of both students and staff who work together developing ideas for school activities that provide opportunities to improve our overall health and wellness.
-Each spring Bluff students take a "Walk for Wellness" and on "Go the Distance Day" we walk to the Ashford University track where students take part in activities and return to Bluff.
-Genesis VNA Community Health Dept. thoughtfully provides water for us on our return.
+Each spring Bluff students take a "Walk for Wellness" and on "Go the Distance Day" we walk to the River King and Queen Complex where students take part in activities and return to Bluff for a healthy snack.

 - Diversity Club: Diversity Club members are dedicated to extending an attitude of acceptance throughout our school and community; they stand firmly against all forms of harassment and bullying.
 Guidance Counselor, Lavina Engle, leads this group of 4th and 5th grade students, with meetings held monthly.
 Members participate in various activities and experiences that foster acceptance and regard for all people.
-Members participated in the Peace Walk, organized an assembly for Unity Day and created an anti-bullying video.
-Diversity Club members have a strong sense of connection
+Recently, members worked with the Sole Hope organization providing the makings for 300 pairs of shoes for underprivileged children around the world and collected an additional $400 to include with their package.
+Diversity Club members work together to achieve their goals

 DARE: Each year 5th grade students participate in the DARE program (Drug Abuse Resistance Education), a comprehensive education program launched in 1983 with curricula addressing drugs, violence, bullying, internet safety and other high-risk circumstances that today are all too often a part of students' lives.
-Bluff is proud to announce that fifth grader Becky Selmani was the winner of the 2015-16 county DARE essay contest.
-Deputy Stacey Bussie presented Becky's award at our final school assembly of the year where she received well-deserved recognition for this accomplishment.
-As part of her award, she spent a day with Deputy Stacey Bussie riding in his patrol car, eating lunch with him at her restaurant of choice, visiting the county jail and court house and also meeting with county officials.
-Becky has been an excellent role model for her fellow students during her six years at Bluff.
-Becky conistently earns top grades, has achieved perfect or near-perfect attendance in three of her six years, and has been actively involved in Safety Patrol, and Diversity Club, and Bluff's Rising to Royalty Committee.
+Bluff student Becky Selmani was the winner of the 2015-16 county DARE essay contest.
+Throughout her years at Bluff, Becky was an excellent role model for her fellow students.

 Awareness of the World Around Us: Bluff students are encouraged to be mindful of the needs of others in our community, our nation, our world.
 They have often taken on projects that have not only helped others, but also have instilled in them a sense of responsiblity and self-worth as they reached out to those in need.
-Most recently, students donated $138.00 in coins to help CHS Student Council achieve their goal of donating $3,000 to the Quad Cities Honor Flight.
+Most recently, students participated in several fundraisers throughout the year to provide $3,000 in funding for the Kids Against Hunger Program.
+Additionally, our Diversity Club members, along with many volunteers, sent the makings for over 300 pairs of shoes - along with a $400 donation - to Sole Hope, an organiation that provides shoes for children in need throughout the world.